Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-Going for the "faster method" is rather risky, considering how easy it is to be hit by the guns or the blades if you're not careful.
-If you're not confident with this, it is safer to complete the dances due to you being positioned right in front of him after the dance.
+Going for the "faster method", as in just open its head and throw the pieces of brain at him quickly, is rather risky considering how easy it is to be hit by the guns or the blades if you're not careful.
+If you're not confident with doing this, it is safer to complete the dances to have a try in damaging him.
+Make sure to get enough notes by destroying the blades or opening the Doctor's head.

 You can avoid the Guns by getting far away from the direction they're initially pointing.
 You'll have enough time to destroy one of them this way.
 Don't go for the other guns right after if you don't want to be immediately blasted.

-Wether you just want to wait for the dance part or not, grabbing his head and trying to open it will also make notes appear.
-It is best to go for it when his inventions are not opperational.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248714.png">